soverenio/docs/docs/architecture/infrastructure-fit.md

 ## DAR Sensor specifics

-Currently, Soveren DAR Sensor [supports](../../administration/configuring-sensor/#dar-configuration) AWS S3, Kafka and PostgreSQL (both cloud-based and on-premise).
+Currently, Soveren DAR Sensor [supports](../../administration/configuring-sensor/#dar-configuration) AWS S3, Kafka and SQL databases (both cloud-based and on-premise).
 Some metadata may not be available depending on the cloud where your infrastructure is located.

 For S3, sensitive data detection is available for the following formats: